First Amendment quiz

 The ten original amendments that comprised the Bill of Rights were not ratified on that day….not for many more years.
 But because I firmly believe that the rights described in the First Amendment are unalienable and yet also poorly understood, I think it’s fitting to mention this 20 question quiz on it here.
 See how you do.
 If poorly, hey…you get to learn something.
 If well, it’s still good to be reminded of all of protection of freedoms packed into that brief passage.

-1 thought on “First Amendment quiz”
+One Reply to “First Amendment quiz”

 Leave a Reply